Working Together to Solve Big Problems

 Utah has one of the healthiest populations in the United States.
 Yet persistent problems like diabetes, suicide, opioid addiction, and limited rural health care access continue to plague the state.
 Community engagement gives us the opportunity to address these issues.

 Every three years, we join a broad coalition of community representatives, civic leaders, nonprofit organizations, and residents to identify our greatest health needs.
-The resulting Community Health Needs Assessment outlines our collective priorities—and then becomes our north star.
+The resulting Community Health Needs Assessment gives us a shared set of goals to work toward together—a common north star guiding us forward.

 Four Areas of Focus